prateek1verma/EpiEcoFarmers/README.md

-### This repository contains the code for generating figures presented in the paper titled "Economic analysis of disease and control of multi-field epidemics in agriculture".
+### This repository contains the code for generating figures presented in the paper titled "The cost of fungicide resistance evolution in multi-field plant epidemics".

 ## Overview ##